7 min. to read.

-I say: Yea.
-I am sad about not having the advanced degree.
+I say Yea.
+I am sad about not having an advanced degree.
 But, I have more than eighteen years working hard at this stuff.
 I’m the world’s expert on my own experience.
 I can pass on what’s worked for me.
 That’s worth sharing, even without a gold stamp attached.

 Fear of Conflict says: “Man, you’re opening a can of worms.
 Here come the haters.”